camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-overview.md

 ---
-id: unified-api-rest-overview
+id: camunda-api-rest-overview
 title: "Overview"
 description: "Interact with Camunda 8 clusters.
 Activate jobs and run user task state operations for Zeebe user tasks."
 ---

 ## Introduction

-The Unified REST API is a REST API designed to interact with a Camunda 8 cluster.
+The Camunda 8 REST API is a REST API designed to interact with a Camunda 8 cluster.

 :::note
-Ensure you [authenticate](./unified-api-rest-authentication.md) before accessing the Unified REST API.
+Ensure you [authenticate](./camunda-api-rest-authentication.md) before accessing the Camunda 8 REST API.
 :::

 ## Context paths